 • Subjectivity: Even experienced auditors might have varying opinions on certain issues, and manual reviews may need to be repeated periodically as your site evolves.

 At the end of the day, web accessibility isn’t just about compliance – it’s about making sure your website is a welcoming space for everyone.
-Whether you choose an AI-powered solution like accessiBe, a WordPress plugin, or a manual audit, the key is to act.
+Whether you start with accessibility testing tools, a WordPress-focused remediation plan, or a full manual audit, the key is to take action and improve accessibility over time.